-Oscars producer says Will Smith slap ‘overshadowed’ historic ceremony
+Chris Rock was against removing Will Smith from Oscars after slap, producer says

 Packer said Rock went off-script immediately after taking the stage — where he appeared to present the best documentary feature trophy to Roots bandleader Questlove and his collaborators on “Summer of Soul (...Or, When the Revolution Could Not Be Televised)” — ultimately delivering none of the jokes that were prepared and displayed in a teleprompter.
-But Packer said he wasn’t worried about Rock “freestyling”: “If there’s anybody that you don’t worry about going out in front of a live audience and riffing off the cuff, it’s Chris Rock — nobody’s better.”
+But Packer said he wasn’t worried about Rock “freestyling”: “If there’s anybody that you don’t worry about going out in front of a live audience and riffing off the cuff, it’s Chris Rock.
+Nobody’s better.”

 Smith approached Rock onstage after the comedian made a crack about Pinkett Smith starring in a “G.I.
 Jane” sequel, which alluded to the actress’s shaved head.
 Pinkett Smith, who has spoken publicly about her struggle with alopecia, rolled her eyes in response to the joke.
 But even then, Packer said, he thought Smith and Rock had come up with something on their own.